rarDevelopment/replybot-dotnet/README.md

 ## Find Where Movies/TV Shows Are Streaming (using [JustWatch](https://justwatch.com))

-If you're looking to watch something, `Toby can I stream [movie or show here]` will give you US, Canada, and UK links to justWatch, where you can find where it's streaming (if at all).
-If you need another location, you can change the country on the site itself.
+If you're looking to watch something, `Toby can I stream "[movie or show here]" in [country here]` will give you links to JustWatch for your specified country, where you can find where it's streaming (if at all).
+If you need a location that is not supported, you can request it by opening an issue on [this repo](https://github.com/rarDevelopment/justwatch-country-config) or you can change the country on the site itself.

 ## Find a Song or Album Link on All Services (using [Odesli](https://odesli.co/))